LinusDikomey/binverse/README.md

 Provides fast binary serialization with versioning to store data in a backwards-compatible, compact way.

-Right now, the crate is still work in progress and I wouldn't recommend using it for larger projects as breaking changes and problems might occur.
+Right now, the crate is still **work in progress** and I wouldn't recommend using it for larger projects as breaking changes and problems might occur.
+**Warning: until version 1.0, nothing is guaranteed to be backwards compatible!**

 ## Features
 - [x] Simple, fast binary serialization